 Students may combine any two of our master's degrees to form a dual degree which will result in the conferral of two degrees upon graduation.
-Normally, dual degrees are completed concurrently and allow for approximately 28 semester hours of shared courses between the two degrees.
+Normally, dual degrees are completed concurrently and allow for select courses to be shared between the two degrees.
 For specific dual-degree requirements, please contact the Office of the Registrar.